GaborFicsor/steezy-spatula/README.md

 ### Solved
 * Model relation During early development, I had issues with my models, when I was trying to connect my Recipe model with a many-to-many relationship to a model called Allergens.
 My lack of understanding of how a many-to-many relationship should work ended me up breaking my models beyond repair.
 Not even deleting the model from the models.py helped.
 I had to contact Code Institute Tutor Support where Jason helped me out a lot by giving instructions on how to reset my database.

-* Rendering form field in templateAt a later stage in development, I attempted to render the filter form in my recipe template.
-The filter form had three fields to filter by, one of which was a TextInput field used to search for recipes.
-I wanted to render each field individually to make it easier to style with Bootstrap, rather than using Crispy Forms.
-However, the recipe_name field would not render, and when I tried to render it using {{ form.recipe_name|as_crispy_field }}, I received an error message stating that the field either did not exist or was invalid.
-I reached out to Code Institute Tutor Support, and Joshua pointed out that I was using the icontains lookup type incorrectly.
-By adding lookup_expr='icontains' to the variable inside the RecipeFilter class, I was able to resolve the issue and render the field as expected.
+* Rendering form field in template:
+At a later stage in development, I was trying to render the filter form in my recipe template.
+At this stage, it had 3 fields to filter by, of which one was a TextInput field to look up recipes.
+I wanted to render every field individually to be able to style them easier, rather than using crispy forms, but my text field would not want to render.
+When I tried to render {{ form.recipe_name|as_crispy_field }} I got an error stating that the field that I am trying to pass is either non-existent or invalid.
+I had to contact Code Institute Tutor Support where Joshua pointed out that I am using the icontains lookup type the wrong way.
+Adding lookup_expr='icontains' to the variable inside the RecipeFilter Class solved this problem and the field was rendering as expected.

 * Pagination bug, during manual testing I found that after filtering the recipe list I was able to look through the paginated views in my recipes template, by viewing the next pages, however, when I tried to click on the previous page the filtered list was not working properly and every recipe got listed again without filtering.
 Replacing the correct url inside the first and previous page-links solved this problem

-* Deleting an object during manual testing I tried to delete an object from the model, which is done by being redirected to the delete_confirm template.
-This template has a form with submit and a cancel button.
-When I tried pressing cancel, I inadvertently deleted the object from the model.
-After replacing the cancel button outside the form,  the cancel button behaved as expected.

 ## Credits